Torches

 Each torch has a different numbering system.

-A #2 tip on the Smith Little Torch is vastly different from a Goss #2!
+A #2 tip on the Smith Little Torch vastly differs from a Goss #2!

-I accidentally used a torch tip that was in the Silver Smith Torch tip box at school.
+While in college, I accidentally used a torch tip I found in the Silver Smith Torch tip box.
+It looked just like the other Smith tips.
 But, the tip was for another torch and had been placed in the Silver Smith box in error (it should either have been discarded or spray painted pink (or something!).
 Anyhoo, the tip appeared to fit until I lit the torch.
 A huge gout of flame shot out from where the tip screwed in.
-It burned right over my hand and left a sooty handprint on the wall.
-If David Giulietti (a fellow student and AMAZING engraver and jeweler) hadn’t reacted quickly and shut off the gas, I may have sustained serious injury.
-(Especially since I just stood there – frozen in total shock!)
-So, the moral of that story is: Make sure to only use tips that are designed for your torch and have talented and quick-thinking friends nearby!
+It burned over my hand and left a sooty handprint on the wall.
+I might have sustained serious injury if David Giulietti (a fellow student, AMAZING engraver, and jeweler) hadn’t reacted quickly and shut off the gas, especially since I just stood frozen in total shock!
+So, the moral of that story is: Make sure only to use tips designed for your torch and have talented and quick-thinking friends nearby!
 Haha!
-Thanks David!
+Thanks, David!

-All that said, I just found Paige Tools’ website and they make tips for Little Torch, Meco Midget, Gentec, etc. If you are having issues with your tips, you might think of trying theirs.
+All that said, I just found Paige Tools’ website, and they provide tips for Little Torch, Meco Midget, Gentec, etc. If you have issues with your tips, you might try theirs.
 I have not tried them yet.
-Note: they only make tips for propane or natural gas systems.
+Note: They only provide tips for propane or natural gas systems.

-Make sure that your tip is designed for the type of gas that you are using!!!
+Ensure that your tip is designed for the type of gas you are using!!!

 Annealing and Melting tips for micro torches